dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/destination.md

 ```

 :::tip
-You can also remove the typing information (TDataItems and TTableSchema) from this example, typing generally is useful to know the shape of the incoming objects though.
+1. You can also remove the typing information (`TDataItems` and `TTableSchema`) from this example, typing generally are useful to know the shape of the incoming objects though.
+2. There are a few other ways for declaring custom destination functions for your pipeline described below.
 :::

 ## `@dlt.destination`, custom destination function and signature